-A standard devulcanisation machine for 4,000 metric tonnes per year is approximately \$3 million USD (Future of Tyre Recycling Conference Available for Viewing | Tyre and Rubber Recycling, 2023).

-Aspect Discussion Product applications summary Devulcanisation essentially reverses the curing stage of the tyre and conveyor belt manufacturing process.
+Aspect Discussion Capital expense A standard devulcanisation machine for 4,000 t per year is approximately US\$3 million (Future of Tyre Recycling Conference Available for Viewing Tyre and Rubber Recycling, 2023).
+Product applications summary Devulcanisation essentially reverses the curing stage of the tyre and conveyor belt manufacturing process.
 Tyre-derived polymers can be used to replace virgin rubber, at varying amounts depending on the product application, and material circularity potential varies by application.
 Devulcanised rubber applications include: New tyre and conveyor belt manufacturing.
 Re-tread rubber for tyre re-tread and conveyor belt refurbishment.
 Rubber moulded products such as automotive parts, shoe soles, and smaller non-vehicle tyres such as wheelbarrow wheels.
 Advantages Tyre-derived polymers can be used to replace virgin rubber and establish material circularity for ELT&Cs.
 Tyre-derived polymers are cheaper than virgin rubber.
 Product application performance can be designed to use tyre-derived polymer at the appropriate rate depending on the application.
 Several plants are operational in the US and EU; however, their capacity is not known.
 The energy requirements for the devulcanisation processes can be low, depending on the method of devulcanisation.
-For example, Tyromer reports approximately 250kwh per metric tonne for the devulcanisation portion of the operations.
+For example, Tyromer reports approximately 250 kwh per tonne for the devulcanisation portion of the operations.
 Disadvantages The tyre-derived polymer quality is impacted by the composition of the ELT&C feedstock that is processed into fine granule or crumb, which could limit the ability to devulcanise rubber compound uncontrolled collections.
-Large scale plants are not yet operational (globally), and Australia has no capacity currently.
-An 8,000 tonne facility is currently being developed in India.
+Large scale plants are not yet operational (globally), however, a recycling and devulcanisation facility is planned for Western Australia for processing 12,000 t of off- the-road tyres each year.
+A 8,000 t facility is currently being developed in India.
 Significant energy is required to produce rubber crumb.
 To gather insights into the environmental benefits of offsetting the virgin rubber product an LCA is required.
-Conclusions Devulcanising crumb rubber from ELT&C is one of the largest opportunities, globally, to implement ongoing material circularity for rubber.
+Conclusions Devulcanising crumb rubber from ELT&C is one of the largest opportunities globally to implement ongoing material circularity for rubber.
 Tyre-derived polymer is significantly cheaper than virgin rubber, so there is an economic incentive for manufacturers to develop products using tyre-derived polymers.
 More investment in the use of tyre-derived polymers by tyre and conveyor belt manufacturers is needed for this opportunity to be realised.
-Globally, Tyromer licenses a devulcanisation process for ELT and several plants are operating in the US and the EU, however, plant capacity is varied and can be module.
-For example, the 90mm line can run approximately 600kg/hr, while the 110mm line can run approximately 1000kg/hr.
-The thermal mechanical devulcanisation process appears capable of significant capacity and multiple lines could be set up to increase scale.
-However, no examples of large-scale operations (i.e. >20,000 tonnes of ELT&C per annum) were identified at the time of writing.
-There are currently no operating devulcanisation facilities in Australia.
+Globally, Tyromer licenses a devulcanisation process for ELT and several plants are operating in the US and the EU, however, plant capacity is varied and can be modular.
+For example, the 90 mm line can run approximately 600 kg/h, while the 110 mm line can run approximately 1000 kg/h.
+The thermomechanical devulcanisation process appears capable of significant capacity and multiple lines could be set up to increase scale.
+However, no examples of large-scale operations (i.e. >20,000 t of ELT&C per annum) were identified at the time of writing.
+(Continued over)

+Aspect Discussion Conclusions (continued) There are currently no operating devulcanisation facilities in Australia, although at least one facility is planned for Western Australia.
 To stimulate the circular economy, future regulations of ELT&C in Australia should aim to incentivise the use of tyre-derived polymers in new product imports, and onshore re-treading and conveyor belt manufacturing.